sellingcabohomes/blog.sellingcabo.homes/_posts/2025-09-16-Fractional-vs-Timeshare-in-Cabo-5-Key-Differences-That-Could-Save-You-$121,000-(2025).md

-Maria bought a fractional share in Los Cabos for $269,000.
+ Tamara bought a fractional share in Los Cabos for $269,000.

-David bought a timeshare in Cabo San Lucas for $75,000.
+Steve bought a timeshare in Cabo San Lucas for $75,000.